p0p4k/pflowtts_pytorch/README.md

 y_lengths = torch.randint(300, 500, (4,))

 dur_loss, prior_loss, diff_loss = model(x, x_lengths, y, y_lengths)
 # backpropagate the loss

+# now synthesises
+x = torch.randint(0, 100, (1, 20))
+x_lengths = torch.randint(10, 20, (1,))
+y_slice = torch.randn(1, 80, 264)

+model.synthesise(x, x_lengths, y_slice, n_timesteps=10)
 ```

 ## TODOs, features and update notes

-- [x] (11/12/2023) Currently it is an experimental repo with many features substituted with quick and less 'complex' architectures.
+- [x] (11/12/2023) Currently it is an experimental repo with many features substituted with quick architecture implementations I found online.
 I will add the original architectures soon.
+- [x] (11/12/2023) Check out `notebooks` for a quick dry run and architecture testing of the model.
+- [x] Anyone is welcome to contribute to this repo.
+Please feel free to open an issue or a PR.